-Goal Analysis [2021-22]
+Goal Analysis [2022-23]

 An analysis of how this goal was carried out in the previous year.

 A description of any substantive differences in planned actions and actual implementation of these actions.

-All action steps in Goal 2 were carried out during the 2021-2022 school year.
+All action steps in Goal 2 were carried out during the 2022-2023 school year and were successful in ensuring campus safety and school culture at each school site.